 Local Development

-Running Vega locally means starting a FastAPI backend, a React frontend, and optionally a scan worker process — all on your machine.
+Running Vega locally means starting a FastAPI backend, a React frontend, and optionally ingest and scan worker processes — all on your machine.
 The default configuration stores all data in JSON files under data/, so you don't need a database or AWS account to get started.

 Before you begin